Tuition Assistance Resources: Dallas and Fort Worth

 JCRS is a foundation based in New Orleans that gives generously to CYJ campers.
-Scholarships are available to campers entering 3rd to 12th grade as of August 31, 2017 in Alabama, Arkansas, Louisiana, Mississippi, Oklahoma, Tennessee, and Texas. http://www.jcrs.org/
+Scholarships are available to campers entering 3rd to 12th grades of the next school year in Alabama, Arkansas, Louisiana, Mississippi, Oklahoma, Tennessee, and Texas. http://www.jcrs.org/

 Dallas Jewish Federation:

 Jewish Federations are strong supporters of Jewish summer camps.
 Each city's Federation has different funding available and different applications.
 Your city's Board of Jewish Education, Jewish Family Services, or other community resources may also have funds – contact your local Federation to find out what is available for you.

 Essie & Reuben Rosenbloom Fund: http://www.djcf.org/scholarshipsgrants#summer.
 This fund has a firm deadline of January 25, 2022.

 Fort Worth Jewish Federation:

 Contact Barry Abels - at firstname.lastname@example.org for more information.

 Many cities have a Hebrew Free Loan Association that offers interest-free loans ranging from $500 to $1500 to help families fund experiences for Jewish youth.

 If your camper is not in a One Happy Camper city, PJ Goes to Camp may be another grant option.
 If your child is an alum/na of PJ Library or has a sibling who is a member, he/she may be eligible.
 The Harold Grinspoon Foundation partners with Foundation for Jewish Camp to offer these grants to campers not in One Happy Camper cities.
 The requirements for this grant are the same as the One Happy Camper.
 In addition, PJ Goes to Camp also has a limited lottery for grants to kids currently enrolled in Jewish Day Schools.
 Apply quickly – the grants will run out!